© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairnfield 700m north east of Raven Tor is a scheduled monument protected by Historic England under reference 1019481.
 View the official record →

-Cairnfield 700m north east of Raven Tor is a Bronze Age ceremonial or funerary monument located on the high moorland of Derbyshire.
+Cairnfield 700m north east of Raven Tor is a Neolithic or Bronze Age ceremonial and burial landscape situated on high moorland in Derbyshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019481.

 Cairnfield 700m north east of Raven Tor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019481.